smallrye/smallrye-reactive-messaging/documentation/src/main/docs/concepts/emitter.md

 ```

 The `CustomEmitterFactory` is a CDI managed bean, which implements the `EmitterFactory`.
-It is qualified with `EmitterFactoryFor` annotation which is configured with the emitter interface `CustomEmitter` with factory provides.
+It is qualified with `EmitterFactoryFor` annotation which is configured with the emitter interface `CustomEmitter` that this factory provides.

 Smallrye Reactive Messaging discovers the emitter factory during the CDI deployment validation
 and verifies that custom emitters used by the application have corresponding emitter factories.